sahilahmed7707/Basic-C-Calculator/README.md

 # Basic-C-Calculator
-This Calculator is a basic project by some beginners and some Professionals in C.
+This is a basic c calculator by some beginner and professionals programmers.

 The following can be accepted via scanf functions;